amit-raghav/Docs/websocket.md

 ensures that this HTTP header can never be written by the end-user By default, pre-authentication is disabled in the Ditto gateway services.
 It can however be enabled by configuring the environment variable ENABLE_PRE_AUTHENTICATION to the value true.
 When it is enabled, the reverse proxy has to set the HTTP header x-ditto-pre-authenticated.
-The format of the “pre-authenticated” string is: <issuer>:<subject>.
+The format of the “pre-authenticated” string is: <issuers>:<subjects>.
 The issuer defines which system authenticated the user and the subject contains e.g. the user-id or -name.
 This string must then be used in policies as “Subject ID”.
 Example for a nginx “proxy” configuration: auth_basic                    "Authentication required";